Best robot lawn mowers for Texas yards (2026 buyer's guide)

 What is the best robot lawn mower for a Texas yard in 2026?

 For most DFW homeowners with 0.25–1.25 acres of Bermuda or St. Augustine, the Mammotion Luba 2 AWD is the strongest pick — 4-inch cut height, 80% slope, RTK plus AI vision.
-For yards under a quarter acre with heavy tree cover, the Segway Navimow H2 Series is the smarter call.
+For yards with heavy tree cover, the Segway Navimow H2 Series is the smarter call.
 For multi-acre estates with budget for installation, the Husqvarna Automower 450X NERA EPOS remains the gold standard.

 Do robot mowers work on St. Augustine grass?